e-aldo/IntuneDocs.fr-fr/intune-azure/introduction/sign-up-free-trial-microsoft-intune.md

 ms.technology:
 ms.assetid: 195931c0-8208-43bd-b0af-b1f8e469a32c
 ms.suite: ems
+ms.custom: intune-azure
 translationtype: Human Translation
-ms.sourcegitcommit: cd98141b4b377f0013607f2a2ebb93a93cd7f0ce
+ms.sourcegitcommit: 153cce3809e24303b8f88a833e2fc7bdd9428a4a
-ms.openlocfilehash: ce69e7efbee286839a1bf3440db692bd237b0e06
+ms.openlocfilehash: 29b33341b136c8e8d76b666f94a9f620212944c5
+ms.lasthandoff: 02/18/2017

 ---

-# <a name="sign-up-for-a-microsoft-intune-free-trial-for-the-azure-portal-preview"></a>Inscrivez-vous pour une version d’évaluation gratuite de Microsoft Intune pour la version préliminaire du portail Azure
+# <a name="sign-up-for-a-microsoft-intune-free-trial-for-the-azure-portal-preview"></a>Inscrivez-vous pour une version d’évaluation gratuite de Microsoft Intune pour la préversion du portail Azure

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

-Cet article vous guide tout au long l’inscription pour une version d’évaluation d’Intune autonome pour la version préliminaire du portail Azure. <!---and prepares your trial with some users so that you can then follow the associated evaluation guide to see how Intune manages mobile devices. ---> <!---or app data when devices are not enrolled in Intune.--->
+Cet article vous guide tout au long l’inscription pour une version d’évaluation d’Intune autonome pour la préversion du portail Azure. <!---and prepares your trial with some users so that you can then follow the associated evaluation guide to see how Intune manages mobile devices. ---> <!---or app data when devices are not enrolled in Intune.--->

 <!--- ## Assumptions
 This sign-up article and the evaluation guide assume you are using the trial for evaluation purposes only and intend to start with a clean environment when you subscribe.